jmd-jude/cylyndyr/README.md

 - Business context for better query understanding
 - Support for Snowflake databases

+## Usage Tips

+### Handling Query Errors

+If you encounter an error when running a query, don't worry!
+The system has built-in error recovery:

+1. Simply ask it to try again with a message like:
+   - "Can you try that again?"
+   - "I got an error, can you fix it?"
+   - "That didn't work, please retry"

+2. The system will:
+   - Analyze the specific error
+   - Adjust the query accordingly
+   - Try again with the corrected version

+This retry capability is particularly helpful when:
+- Column names need adjustment
+- Table relationships need clarification
+- Data type conversions are required

+Most query issues can be resolved with a simple retry request, making the system more user-friendly for prototype testing.

 ## Development

 - Uses SQLite for local development